 Sat., September 25th, 10:00am: Bike to Dame Farm for Apple Picking: Join the WRWC as we take a pleasant, 7 mile bike ride to Dame Farm in Johnston for some classic, Autumn apple picking.
 We’ll have a support vehicle for you and your apples, if you need it!
-More information and registration details coming soon.
+Click here for more details and the registration link.